House of Khumalo: Succession dispute

 In 2016 a man named Stanley Raphael Tshuma claims to have revived the Mthwakazi Kingship and claims therefore to be the rightful leader of the House of Khumalo.
 Stanley Tshuma has subsequently held a coronation ceremony dubbing himself King Mzilikazi II.
 His lineage is questionable and only those who descend from Lobengula directly may make a claim to the throne.

-To further complicate things Prince Peter Zwidekalanga Khumalo, a spokesperson and representative of the Khumalo House announced himself as King Nyamande Lobengula II.
-While he is the great grandson of King Lobengula, his claim to the throne is not widely recognized.
+To further complicate things the House of Lobengula announced that it had identified Prince Peter Zwide Khumalo to be the next legitimate King.
+He would identify as King Nyamande Lobengula II.
+He is the great-grandson of King Lobengula, born of the house of Nyamande.
+Nyamande who is known to have been chosen by King Lobengula to be the successor to the throne.
+Zwide has been the most recognisable face in the revival of the Ndebele Monarchy since the 1990s, helping co-found what is now a widely recognised event across the world, The Mzilikazi Commemoration.
+Zwide's claim is born off the following lineage Mzilikazi - Lobengula - Nyamande - Sumpe - Zwide.

-In 2018 The Khumalo House ended speculation over the throne which has remained vacant since 1893 by naming King Bulelani Colin Lobengula Khumalo as the only legitimate heir to the House of Khumalo and therefore the Mthwakazi throne.
-Said Spokesperson further detailed how Bulelani Lobengula-Khumalo is the rightful heir through the tradition of Inkosi Izala Inkosi which states:
+In 2018 a faction of The Khumalo House claimed to have ended speculation over the throne which has remained vacant since 1893 by naming Bulelani Colin Lobengula Khumalo as the only legitimate heir to the House of Khumalo and therefore the Mthwakazi throne.
+His claim has come under great scrutiny, with members of the House of Lobengula, the only people capable of identifying the next King not having identified Bulelani as such.
+His claim has largely been reinforced by factions of the Khumalo clan which do not have the legitimate right to identify a king.
+His claim has further been challenged by his aunt, brother to his father, clearly stating that he has no right to kingship as he has other siblings who are better suited for the role.
+Bulelani's claim has further been challenged in the court of law by the Lobengula Family Trust, which has exposed the falsehoods associated with his claim.
+A faction of the Khumalo family supporting Bulelani detailed how Bulelani Lobengula-Khumalo is the rightful heir through the tradition of Inkosi Izala Inkosi which states:

-"that one has to have been born to a mother who married to a king, that even if one is the biological son of the king one is disqualified from taking over the throne if ones mother was married to a prince before he became king.
+"that one has to have been born to a mother who is married to a king, that even if one is the biological son of the king one is disqualified from taking over the throne if one's mother was married to a prince before he became king.
 In this instance, all the king’s sons who were born outside the principle of Inkosi Izala Inkosi do not qualify to be considered for the throne.
-This principle also disqualifies all of their descendant."
+This principle also disqualifies all of their descendants."